spencerparkin/AudioDataLib/README.md

 The class `MyAudioMutex` is a derivative of the `AudioDataLib::Mutex` class, because I didn't want the audio data library to depend on any platform-specific thing, like a mutex.
 (I think standard C++ has some mutex stuff in it, so I might try defaulting to that at some point.)
-In any case, you might do the following.
+In any case, you would need the following.

 ```C++
 class MyAudioMutex : public AudioDataLib::Mutex